yusufozturk/panther/docs/gitbook/quick-start.md

 #### First Login

 Now you can sign into Panther!
-The URL is sent with the welcome email and also printed in the terminal at the end of the deploy command.
+The URL is sent in the welcome email and also printed in the terminal at the end of the deploy command.

 {% hint style="warning" %}
 By default, Panther generates a self-signed certificate, which will cause most browsers to present a warning page: